Key Takeaways

 Perhaps the most glaring issue is that you can’t know that interest rates will actually rise in the future.

-The Federal Reserve’s monetary policy largely influences interest rates as they seek to stabilize the economy.
+As previously mentioned, the Federal Reserve’s monetary policy largely influences interest rates as it seeks to stabilize the economy.
 We can’t predict either the economy or the Fed’s reaction to it.
 Interest rates may rise, fall or even remain flat for very long periods of time.

 Lost Time

-If you own a deferred annuity, waiting to buy means you’re missing out on potential growth.
+If you own a deferred annuity, waiting to buy means missing out on potential growth.

 When you have an investment that allows for compound growth, interest is added to your principal.
 If your interest is compounded annually, for example, the first year, you will earn interest on your initial investment — in terms of an annuity, this would be your premium — in the first year.
 In year two, your interest will be calculated on the balance at the end of year one, and so on, for the duration of the contract.

-If you wait, you miss out on the time your annuity could have been accumulating that compound interest.
+If you wait to purchase, you miss out on the time your annuity could have accumulated that compound interest.

-If you wait to purchase your annuity, you’ll need to be sure that whatever you decide to do with that money in the meantime is expected to grow at a faster rate than the annuity would have.
-Otherwise, you aren’t actually better off.
+If you wait to purchase your annuity, you’ll need to be sure that whatever you decide to do with that money is expected to grow faster than the annuity would have.
+Otherwise, you aren’t better off.

 Keep in mind that annuities also have the benefit of growing tax-deferred.
 You don’t have to pay tax on it until you begin receiving your payments.